qvil/next-boilerplate.bak/README.ko.md

 - master: Basic, Plain
 - feature/xx: If you want apply feature, Merge feature branch to master
-- full-feature: If you want use the all features, Check out this branch.
+- all-features: If you want use the all features, Check out this branch.

 ### Example